jjohn163/CPE202-StarterCode-Lab6/lab06.md

 Your goal for this lab is to implement simple versions of Insertion Sort - **insertion\_sort(alist)**, Selection Sort - **selection\_sort(alist),** that will sort an array of integers and **count the number of comparisons**.
 Include your test cases as lists in the same file as your functions.
 Each function takes as input a list of integers, sorts the list counting the comparisons at the same time, **and returns the number of comparisons**.
 After the function completes, the " **alist**" should be sorted.

-Submit three files – **insertion\_sort.py** , **selection\_sort.py and the pdf described below** to Canvas.

-The worst-case runtime complexity is O(n^2) for selection and insertion sort.
-Why?
-Write out the summation that represents the number of comparisons.
-You should write test cases that illustrate that the number of comparisons is O(n^2) and **include those testcases in your submissions to PolyLearn**.
-Note you will need to run test cases of different sizes to show that Insertion and Selection sort are O(n^2).
-To do this, plot the number of comparisons (y-axis) vs. the size of the list (x-axis).
-Since the plot is shaped like a parabola for selection and insertion sort this indicates that it is quadratic.
-In a separate file submitted as pdf, for each Insertion and Selection sort submit a table showing list size and number of comparisons from your test cases and a plot of that data.

 **Also include a comment with your test cases explaining why the testcases for the worst case are the worst case!**

-Note: There is a fundamental limit on how fast (on average) a comparison sort can be, namely O(n\*log n).
-We will discuss the reasons for this in class.